About Vicki Michelle

 In 2011 Vicki became a Dame of the Sovereign Hospitaller Order of St John Of Jerusalem Knights of Malta and in 2015 was honored by North Herts District Council and Stevenage Leisure Ltd when she was made Patron of The Gordon Craig Theatre.

-Vicki is married with one daughter, Louise Michelle who also has numerous acting credits to her name.
+Actress Vicki Michelle is married with one daughter, Louise Michelle who also has numerous acting credits to her name.